aztenz/robot-animations/README.md

-This program is simulating the motion of robotic arm of two/three planar links.
+This program is a MATLAB program simulating the motion of robotic arm of two/three planar links.
 The program includes the following modules: